COVID-19 SITUATION IN SPAIN

-- Situation almost back to normal, with a few minor restrictions
+- The situation is almost back to normal, with a few minor restrictions

-- Maximum 10 people seating at the same table in restaurants or bars
+- Maximum 10 people seated at the same table in restaurants or bars

 Coronavirus official website - Valencian Department of Public Health

-- Using a facemask covering your mouth and nose indoors and outdoors at all times (except when eating or drinking)
+- Using a facemask covering your mouth and nose indoors (preferably FP2).

 - Limited capacity of classrooms, conference rooms, laboratories and all indoors spaces, in order to maintain at least 1.5 meters of distance

 TRAVELLING TO SPAIN – ENTRY HEALTH REQUIREMENTS AND CONTROLS